How did it all start?

 The Murrell family, owners of the Rosetor Hotel, generously donated the hotel plot of land to the Council as a potential site for a new centre.
 This gift is commemorated in the naming of the ground floor meeting rooms as the Grace Murrell Suite.

-Centre opened in 1987 When the centre first opened in 1987 visitors paid at the turnstiles and walked into a hybrid mix of conference auditorium, leisure pool, sports hall, gym, pool room and squash courts.
+When the Centre first opened in 1987, visitors paid at the turnstiles and walked into a hybrid mix of conference auditorium, leisure pool, sports hall, gym, pool room and squash courts.

 The name English Riviera Centre was rebranded to the more professional Riviera International Conference Centre (RICC), although locals still fondly refer to the name of ERC and there was even an Octopus mascot called Eric many years ago.